-- Ensure community-based exercises involving animal to human transmitted diseases have taken place in the community-at-large (e.g., table-top or full-scale exercises). - Ensure hand washing stations and sanitizers are available throughout the community and farms. - Ensure most farmers and community members have vaccinated/immunized their livestock herds and domesticated animals as appropriate. - Ensure most residents ensure that there are no standing pools of water on their property for mosquitoes to breed. - Ensure the community has mosquito control measures in place. - Ensure the community has disease awareness campaigns and control measures in place for risks associated with wild animals that hunters and gatherers may encounter (e.g., ticks and Lyme disease). - Ensure the local veterinarian in linked to the Canadian Network for Public Health Intelligence and the Canadian Animal Health Surveillance Network. - Ensure there is a public health warning system in place to notify community residents, farmers and businesses of animal to human transmitted diseases and how to protect against them. - Ensure the community has a means to consult Traditional Knowledge holders about disease prevention strategies.
+- Ensure community-based exercises involving animal to human transmitted diseases have taken place in the community-at-large (e.g., table-top or full-scale exercises). - Ensure hand washing stations and sanitizers are available throughout the community and farms. - Ensure most farmers and community members have vaccinated/immunized their livestock herds and domesticated animals as appropriate. - Ensure most residents ensure that there are no standing pools of water on their property for mosquitoes to breed. - Ensure the community has mosquito control measures in place. - Ensure the community has disease awareness campaigns and control measures in place for risks associated with wild animals that hunters and gatherers or others engaging in outdoor activities may encounter (e.g., ticks and Lyme disease). - Ensure the local veterinarian in linked to the Canadian Network for Public Health Intelligence and the Canadian Animal Health Surveillance Network. - Ensure there is a public health warning system in place to notify community residents, farmers and businesses of animal to human transmitted diseases and how to protect against them. - Ensure the community has a means to consult Traditional Knowledge holders and subject matter experts about disease prevention strategies.